duckyuck/jiffy/README.md

 1. Pick any function in this repository missing an implementation (preferrably in the `jiffy` and `jiffy.temporal` namespaces)
 2. Navigate to the corresponding Java implementation by following the link above the function decleration.
 3. Type corresponding Clojurescript that compiles!
-4. Repeat steps 1 - 4.
+4. Repeat steps 1 - 4 until exhaustion
+5. Submit pull request

 Have a look at the `jiffy.instant` namespace.
-It contains a complete port of the `java.time.Instant`.
+It contains a complete port of OpenJDK's `java.time.Instant`.

+This port is based on OpenJDK 11+28 (of august 22.
+2018).
+The complete source code can be found [here](https://github.com/unofficial-openjdk/openjdk/tree/cec6bec2602578530214b2ce2845a863da563c3d/src/java.base/share/classes/java/time).
+Please make use this version as reference for your porting efforts.

 ### I'm not able to run my code without some other parts of the code throwing an exception